 The secrets of our souls…”

-In their celebrated 1971 follow-up, Every Good Boy Deserves Favour, the group opens up with one of their most memorable song/poems: “Procession,” which includes the sounds of rain, wind, and a Gregorian-like call-response in order to capture the pathos they were seeking to record.
+In their celebrated 1971 follow-up, Every Good Boy Deserves Favour, the band opens up with one of their most memorable songs/poems: “Procession,” which includes the sounds of rain, wind, and a Gregorian-like call-response in order to capture the pathos they were seeking to record.
 “Desolation!
 Creation!
 Communication!”
 This musically sublime accumulation of sound connects primitive to modern humankind like very few works of art have in recent times.
 It all leads into the album’s most beloved song of the LP, “Story in Your Eyes,” which opens with a prodigious guitar lick by Justin Hayward and a tum-tum roll by drummer Graeme Edge that is worthy of Dave Clark.
 The uplifting string lines of the Mellotron soar above the three-harmonic voices of Moody Blues vocalists Justin Hayward, Mike Pinder, and John Lodge creating a sonic landscape that frames the rest of the album.
 Despite the contrast between ancient and new, the one prevailing human emotion has been love.

 “I’ve been thinking about our fortune